 - Does your world use hard magic or soft magic?

 - If hard magic, what are the limitations of this magic?

 - If soft magic, who wields it and what trouble does it create for your hero?

 Before writing your epic fantasy you need to know the political systems of your world.
 You’ll also need to know how politics create conflict, and what trouble they’ll create for your hero.
 With so many real-world examples, political systems are not hard to recreate.
 Here are a few common types of political systems:

-Federation- a government where several small states are organized by a central government.
-Each individual states manages their internal affairs.
+A government where several small states are organized by a central government.
+Each individual state manages their internal affairs.
 The central government usually outweighs the state governments.
-A federation will normally use a representative government as a republic.
+A federation will normally use a representative government like a republic.
 Each local government will have a say in issues that affect the whole.

 There are many other types of governments beyond what’s listed here.
 This is an area where you’ll need to do some research and decide the political system that best serves your plot.

 Politics also makes for strange bedfellows.
 It’s a great opportunity to insert some intrigue into your plot.
 In politics, everyone is willing to make a deal.
 Bitter enemies may put aside years of fighting to take down a common foe, or achieve a temporary goal.